Noble-Lab/crema/docs/index.rst

 Below is a simple demonstration of how to run crema and plot the number of detections as a function of FDR threshold.

+However, we emphasize that this type of PSM-level plot should only be used for benchmarking studies and should not be used for experiments that result in some biological claim.

 Note that this plot should only be used for only benchmarking studies and should not be used for experiments that result in some biological claim.